Marthanda Varma: Culture and religion

-Marthanda Varma was born into a Samanthan Nair family, belonging to the Mushika lineage of northern Kerala through his maternal line, and his family was earlier adopted into the Venadu Samantha Kshatriya royal family, both families followed the matrilineal succession (Marumakkathayam) system.
-Wanting the status of a (Samantha Kshatriya), he performed a set of elaborate and expensive Mahadana rituals as which included the Hiranyagarbha.
+Marthanda Varma was born into a Nair subcaste family, belonging to the Mushika lineage of northern Kerala through his maternal line, and his family was earlier adopted into the Venadu Samantha Kshatriya royal family, both families followed the matrilineal succession (Marumakkathayam) system.
+Therefore, he inherited his mother's caste the Mushika lineage of Nair caste, wanting the status of a (Samantha Kshatriya), he performed a set of elaborate and expensive Mahadana rituals as which included the Hiranyagarbha.
 Marthanda Varma started normalising the relationship between the royal family (the ruler) and the Padmanabhaswamy Temple (the administrative body of the temple) as soon as he came to the throne.
 He undertook the Prayaschittam retribution that was long overdue from the earlier Venadu kings.
 He reorganized the collection of dues from the temple lands.
 After the land survey of 1739–40, the allotment of expenses for the temple was fixed.

 Padmanabhaswamy Temple in Thiruvananthapuram was re-created as the gigantic structure of today and new state ceremonies such as Murajapam, Bhadra Deepam, and others were introduced by Marthanda Varma.
 The main Vishnu idol of the shrine, which was mostly destroyed in a fire during his predecessor Rama Varma's time, was also re-constructed.
 He also created Ottakkal Mandapam as well as the Sheevelippura.
 Out of the seven floors of the temple gopura, five were finished during his reign.

 Thiruvananthapuram became a prominent city in Kerala under Marthanda Varma.
 As a result of the annexation of neighbouring chiefdoms, the artists and scholars from these places migrated to Thiruvananthapuram, turning it into a cultural centre.
 Marthanda Varma gave patronage to different temple art forms including Koothu, Padhakam, Kathakali, Thullal, and Koodiyattam.
 Noted artists such as Ramapurathu Warrier and Kunchan Nambiar amongst others served as his court poets.